lapalb/as_blog/about.md

 permalink: /about/
 ---

 > Hey!
 This is ashish Jha.
 Glad that you came here.
-I am author of these awesome blogs.
+I am the author of these awesome blogs.